-William Zhu is a sophomore at the University of Chicago Laboratory Schools.
+William Zhu is a senior at the University of Chicago Laboratory Schools.
 He has studied piano with Sueanne Metz since he was 5 years old.
 William won first place at the American Fine Arts Festival International Concerto Competition in 2018 and performed at the winner’s concert at Weill Recital Hall at Carnegie Hall in New York City.
 William also won prizes from a number of other competitions in the past, including the Great Composer Competition (2018), the ENKOR International Music Competition (2018), US New Star Piano Competition (2018), the Carmel Klavier International Piano Competition (2017), the Bradshaw & Buono International Piano Competition (2015), the American Protégé International Piano and Strings Competition (2015), the Society of American Musicians Competition (2014) and the American Fine Arts Festival (2011).

 William participates in the science and math teams at school.
 He has competed in Science Olympiad for the past four years and has won individual and team first place gold medals at national tournaments for the middle school division.
 William is a Caroline D. Bradley Scholar, and is a member of the Julian C. Stanley Study of Exceptional Talent (SET) Program by John Hopkins University’s Center for Talented Youth.
 William is a first-place winner from the Northwestern University Midwest Academic Talent Search (NUMATS) in each of the past three years, and he was a Duke University Talent Identification Program’s Scholar of Distinction in 2017.
 In addition, William enjoys cross country and fencing at high school, and he actively participates in the community services.

-Howard Dai is a sophomore at Glenbrook North High School in Northbrook, Illinois.
+Howard Dai is a senior at Glenbrook North High School in Northbrook, Illinois.
 He has been studying piano with Sueanne Metz since the age of 9.
 Some of Howard’s most notable accomplishments include first place at the 2014 Granquist Music Competition, gold medals at the 2016 CAMTA Sonata-Sonatina Festival and the 2016 NSMTA Sonata-Sonatina Festival, first prize at the Great Composers Competition - The Music of Germany and Austria, first prize at the 36th CAMTA Roberta Savler Contest (2016), first prize at the Great Composers Competition - The Music of the 18th Century, a gold medal at the 2017 CAMTA Sonata-Sonatina Festival, first place at the 2017 Granquist Music Competition, first place at the 2017 Carmel Klavier International Piano Competition, first prize in the Grand Prize Virtuoso Competition, first prize and best Korean interpretation at the 2019 Sejong Music Competition.
 Howard has also achieved placement at the American Protégé International Piano and Strings Competition, NWSMTA, ISMTA, Future Stars International Piano Competition, U.S. New Star Piano Competition, Great Composers Competition - Rachmaninoff, American Fine Arts Concerto Competition, Music Festival in Honor of Confucius, and the Osaka International Music Competition.
 Through these musical accomplishments, Howard has earned opportunities to play at Carnegie Hall two times (2016, 2018) and travel the world and perform in various foreign countries such as Austria, Russia, Italy, and Japan.

-Ryan Liu is a freshman at Stevenson High School.
+Ryan Liu is a junior at Stevenson High School.
 He began studying piano with Sueanne Metz at age 7.
 Some of his past achievements are gold medals at the Chicago Area Music teacher Association’s Sonata Festival for 2 years in a row, first prize at the Grand Prize Virtuoso competition which allowed him to perform in Rome, first prize at the Illinois Music Association competition for best solo performance, First prize at the Music Festival in Honor of Confucius, and also First prize in the American Protege competition and the American Fine Arts Festival competition, both of which allowed him to perform at Carnegie hall at ages 8 and 9.
 He has also placed in other competitions such as the Sejong Music Competition, ISMTA, the USA New Star Piano competition, and previous years of the Music Festival in Honor of Confucius.